The Best Identity Theft Protection Services of 2024

 Allstate Identity Protection (8.6/10)

-We expected better-than-average identity theft insurance coverage from Allstate, and it didn’t disappoint.
-While it does a great job monitoring and protecting identities and credit accounts, we liked that it includes a $25,000 home title fraud reimbursement on top of the up to $1 million stolen fund reimbursement and $1 million personal expense coverage.
+Allstate Identity Protection does a great job monitoring and protecting identities and credit accounts.
+But we especially like that it includes home title fraud reimbursement up to $2 million.
+In addition, it also provides up to $1 million stolen fund reimbursement and $1 million personal expense coverage.

 Zander Insurance (8.6/10)

 Zander is a budget-friendly alternative to Identity Guard, as personal plans from Zander with only identity protection start at $6.75 with monthly billing.
 If you go with an annual plan, the average drops down to $6.25 per month.
-It’s the cheapest option, but still offers decent identity protection.
+It’s a very affordable option, and still offers decent identity protection.

 IdentityForce (8.5/10)

 IdentityForce is a great all-around service that offers identity and credit protection as well as safety nets.
-We recommend it to families, since it has a $25,000 coverage for every child that experiences cyberbullying, ransomware, or phishing.
+We recommend it to families, since it has dark web social media monitoring and ID restoration features that cover an unlimited number of children.
 IdentityForce’s pricing is high, but its features are reminiscent of that of Aura and LifeLock.

 What Is Identity Theft?